presidential-innovation-fellows/mygov/_posts/2012-09-18-your-filename.md

 Since we [announced the project and introduced ourselves](http://presidential-innovation-fellows.github.com/mygov/2012/08/23/project-mygov-unleashes-american-ingenuity/) in August, we've been hard at work down in the Bat Cave (yes, we named our work space in the sub-basement here in DC).
 Last week we shared the [results of our first usability test](http://presidential-innovation-fellows.github.com/mygov/2012/09/07/ui-ux-update-first-usability-and-wireframe/) - thanks for all your great feedback!
 We've made a number of changes to the UI.

 This week has been a busy one, as the pieces fall into place for our Project MyGov.
 We've been working on ways to deliver on reimagining how citizens interact with government – through an experience designed around their needs rather than a confusing and fragmented bureaucracy.
-Rather than have one large deliverable at the end of our 6 month fellowship, we've broken it down in to 4 components (so far) and will continue to ask for your input on as we go along.
+Rather than have one large deliverable at the end of our 6 month fellowship, we've broken it down into 5 components (so far) and will continue to ask for your input on as we go along.

 <!-- more -->